notIGR/roman-numerals-to-numbers/README.md

 # roman-numerals-to-numbers
-Objective - Complete the function `decodeRoman()` found in `script.js` that takes in a string of Roman numerals and returns a valid integer
+Objective - Complete the function `decodeRoman()` found in `script.js` that takes in a string of Roman numerals and returns a valid integer.

 Not familiar with roman numerals?
 See [background](#background) section below

 ## Getting started